Microsoft adCenter Labs: Microsoft Gaze

 Microsoft Gaze is in-text advertisement solution that helps publishers to better monetize their content and users to gather meaningful and contextual information at the fingertip.

 Specifically, Microsoft Gaze is based upon contextual ads and rich entities.
 The contextual advertising offered by Microsoft Gaze uses semantic analysis to determine dominant keywords within the content of a published web site.
 Rich entities are defined within Microsoft Gaze as pieces of content that are enriched with additional pre-defined attributes that are interesting to the users.

-Sometimes, the dominant keywords of a site are truly representative of what the content is by using technologies like KEX (keyword extraction) and smart algorithms.
-However, people are pretty complex and the dominant keywords may not actually reflect what the reader's main interests are.
-Microsoft Gaze approaches this complexity as an opportunity to engage people in a revolutionary way to learn more about what they want.
+Sometimes, the dominant keywords of a site are representative of what the content is by using technologies like KEX (keyword extraction) and smart algorithms.
+However, given the complexity of people, the dominant keywords may not actually reflect what the reader's main interests are.
+Microsoft Gaze approaches this complexity as an opportunity to engage with people in way to learn more about what they want.
 This way, Gaze can serve more contextually accurate advertising.

 The rich entity is the key to the process.
 Take the rich entity of a celebrity like Paris Hilton.
 If someone is interested in a celebrity then they are often curious about certain elements (or attributes) of the celebrities life such as birthplace, birth date, favorite hangouts, video clips, etc. Microsoft Gaze can create a rich entity is a phrase that can be monetized with additional attributes and entity types such as Famous People, Location, Product, Company, and Event.
 These entities are used to engage the reader and narrow down the ads that will be most meaningful and interesting to them.